sonburn/sncr-sketch-plugin/README.md

 Displays the location of all symbol instances of the selected symbol in an alert window.

 ![Find All Instances of Selected Symbol](https://raw.githubusercontent.com/sonburn/sncr-sketch-plugin/master/Screenshots/Find%20All%20Instances%20of%20Selected%20Symbol.png)

-## Remove Unused Symbols in Document
-This is the Remove Unused Symbols plugin from Bomberstudios (https://github.com/sketchplugins/remove-unused-symbols), but with feedback.